SiliconLabs/gecko_sdk/app/wisun/documentation/example/wisun_soc_coap_meter/readme.md

 # Wi-SUN - SoC CoAP Meter

 The Wi-SUN CoAP Meter sample application demonstrates the use of the Constrained Application Protocol (CoAP) protocol to emulate a metering-like application.
-The CoAP Meter's purpose is to send sensor measurements to a CoAP Collector device in the same Wi-SUN network.
+The CoAP Meter sends sensor measurements to a CoAP Collector device in the same Wi-SUN network.
 It also shows an implementation example of an application layer library on top of the Wi-SUN stack (i.e., CoAP).

 ## Getting Started